smpio/kubernator-vscode/README.md

 ### Edit object

-1. Select some object in tree view, e.g. some Deployment.
+1. Select some object in tree view, e.g. any Deployment.
 A manifest editor will open.
-2. Make some changes to the manifest.
+2. Make changes to the manifest.
 3. Save the manifest as always.
 The changes will apply to your cluster.

 ### Clone and edit object

-1. Select some object in tree view, e.g. some Deployment.
+1. Select some object in tree view, e.g. any Deployment.
 A manifest editor will open.
 2. Run command `Kubernator: Clean` in command palette.
 A new tab with cleaned manifest will open.
-3. Make some changes to the manifest.
+3. Make changes to the manifest.
 4. Run command `Kubernator: Create` in command palette.
 New object will be created in your cluster and a new tab with this object will open.